-The guidance primarily covers emissions from road transport, however the demolition and construction phase of development, and the installation of biomass facilities, electricity generating plant and facilities producing odours are covered, as these can be significant sources of pollutants.
+The guidance primarily covers emissions from road transport, however other matters covered are the demolition and construction phase of development, and the installation of biomass facilities, electricity generating plant and facilities producing odours, as these can be significant sources of pollutants.
 A section on climate change considerations is also included.